CUMLSec/XDA/README.md

 Then, install the latest Pytorch (assume you have GPU):

-`conda install pytorch torchvision cudatoolkit=10.2 -c pytorch`
+`conda install pytorch torchvision torchaudio cudatoolkit=11.0 -c pytorch`

 Finally, enter the xda root directory: e.g., `path/to/xda`, and install XDA: